AI-God-Dev/Sales_Intelligence_Automation_System/docs/PHASE1_HANDOFF.md

 This document provides a comprehensive guide for handing off Phase 1 of the Sales Intelligence System to the next developer/team for real-world testing and deployment.

+> **Looking for a concise “do this, then that” runbook for validating Phase 1 in GCP?**
+> See `docs/PHASE1_TESTING_GUIDE.md` for the step-by-step testing and deployment checklist.

 ---

 ## 📋 Phase 1 Deliverables Checklist